Black = Robin Murphy

-I have five minutes with each patient!
-And they say, “Well, that’s not good homeopathy!”
+Right, I forget sometimes that our readers are at all different levels.
+So, I have five minutes with each patient!
+(In Haiti.)
+And I’m told, “Well, that’s not good homeopathy!”
 No, “not good homeopathy” is not helping these people!
 And one of the biggest things that upsets me is that a lot of these new teachers are, for all intents and purposes, starting over!
 We won’t know for a hundred years how truly effective their methods are.

 Robin Goes to Haiti

 So Robin, you went to Haiti?
 After the earthquake?